An Ultimate Gate Valve Guide. Working, Types, and Applications

 What are Gate Valves?

 A gate valve is a plumbing product that controls the fluid flow through pipes.
-Imagine you have a pipe that carries water and want to control when the water flows and stops.
-That’s where a gate valve comes in handy.
+Consider having a pipe that brings water, and you want to control when water flows and stops.
+In such conditions, gate valves are the most suitable option.

-Open Position: The flow can pass throug” whe” the gate valve opens.
+Open Position: The flow can pass through” when” the gate valve opens.
 The “door” inside the valve, called the gate, lifts, creating an open pathway for water or gas to move through the pipe.

 Closed Position: When we want to stop the flow, we close the gate valve.
 The gate lowers, blocking the pathway inside the valve.
 Nothing can pass through when the gate is down, and the entire flow stops.